Wanderoooo/Skybod/README.md

 ## User Stories

 - As a user, I want to be able to book aeroplanes of my desired type & specialized instructors
-- As a user, I want to be able to create, edit, and remove bookings
+- As a user, I want to be able to create, edit, and remove bookings from a list of bookings
 - As a user, I want to be able to check current weather & weather forecast
 - As a user, I want to be able to save my license and medical # in my profile for booking confirmation
 - As a user, I want to be able to check my booking status (booked/cancelled)